colinmarc/hdfs/README.md

 -------------

-This library uses "Version 9" of the HDFS protocol, which means it should work with hadoop distributions based on 2.2.x and above.
-The tests run against CDH 5.x and HDP 2.x.
+This library uses "Version 9" of the HDFS protocol, which means it should work with hadoop distributions based on 2.2.x and above, as well as 3.x.

 Acknowledgements
 ----------------